 Application of policies

-The strength of a country’s currency is primarily determined by supply and demand for its sovereign currency – but demand can only be fostered by trade.
+The strength of a country’s currency is primarily determined by supply and demand for its sovereign currency.
+This demand can only be fostered by trade.

 The banking system

-The central bank is independent of government, have their policies shaped by fiscal influences and is under obligation to impact the strength of the economy through its interest rates and exchange rates.
+The central bank is independent of the government.
+They have their policies shaped by fiscal influences and are under obligation to impact the strength of the economy through its interest rates and exchange rates.